Please Keep Business Social Media About Business

 People don’t hire me to know my opinions.
 They hire me to help them succeed and to hold them accountable for their actions—or lack thereof.
 That’s what consultants and coaches do.

 For some folks, sharing every life experience or thought is part of their brand, and if that works for them, that’s fine.
 It’s a personal choice that each of us has to make.
-Depending on the business or product, that personal touch can be part of their success formula.
+Depending on the business or product, that personal touch can be part of a success formula.

 All Business ALL the Time?